desertghostunr/cs480_Frost/PA7/README.md

 * Press w: To zoom in *unless already zoomed in past sun then becomes a zoom out
 * Press s: To zoom out *unless zoomed past sun then becomes a zoom in

+* Press e: to cycle to the next planet and track it.
+* Press q: to cycle to the previos planet and track it.

 * *Following controls become inverted if zoomed past the sun:
 * Press Left arrow key: Moves camera to the left
 * Press Right arrow key: Moves camera to the right